โš–๏ธLaw and Ethics of Journalism

 Appropriation of Name or Likeness

-Compare: False light vs. defamation—both involve reputational harm, but false light focuses on misleading implications rather than false statements of fact, and false light protects against offensive portrayals even when technically accurate.
-If an FRQ asks about a photo used out of context, consider false light first.
+Compare: False light vs. defamation.
+Both involve reputational harm, but false light focuses on misleading implications rather than false statements of fact.
+False light can apply even when the information presented is technically accurate but arranged in a way that creates a false impression.
+If an exam question describes a photo used out of context, consider false light first.

 Economic Rights in Identity

-These torts protect the commercial value of a person's identity, recognizing that fame and reputation have monetary worth that individuals should control.
+These protections address the commercial value of a person's identity, recognizing that fame and reputation have monetary worth that individuals should control.

 Right of Publicity

-Compare: Appropriation vs. right of publicity—appropriation is a privacy tort protecting dignity and autonomy; right of publicity is essentially a property right protecting economic interests.
-A private person sues for appropriation; a celebrity often prefers the right of publicity for larger damages.
+Compare: Appropriation vs. right of publicity.
+Appropriation is a privacy tort protecting dignity and autonomy.
+The right of publicity is essentially a property right protecting economic interests.
+A private person typically sues for appropriation; a celebrity often prefers the right of publicity because it allows recovery of the commercial value of their likeness, which usually means larger damages.

 These concepts govern how journalists obtain information, separate from what they publish.
 Liability can attach even if the story is never aired or printed.